 Cow milk and goat milk are both eligible for CFAP 2.

-CFAP 2 payments are available for eligible producers of dairy commodities categorized as either price trigger or sales based.
+CFAP 2 payments are available for eligible producers of dairy commodities categorized as either price trigger or sales commodities.
 Specifically:

 - Price trigger commodities suffered a five percent-or-greater national price decline in a comparison of the average prices for the week of January 13-17, 2020, and July 27-31, 2020.
 Cow milk is eligible for CFAP 2 as a price trigger commodity.

-- Sales-based commodities have payment calculations that use a sales-based approach, where producers of eligible commodities are paid based on five payment gradations associated with their 2019 sales.
-Goat milk is eligible for CFAP 2 as a sales-based commodity.
+- Sales commodities have payment calculations that use a sales-based approach, where producers of eligible commodities are paid based on five payment gradations associated with their 2019 sales.
+Goat milk is eligible for CFAP 2 as a sales commodity.

 CFAP 2 Payments for Cow Milk